Overview

 Training

 The PhD student will be trained in remote field first aid, and will also receive training in data processing, visualization and statistical analysis using R. The candidate will also have the opportunity receive training in lab molecular methods and bioinformatics, through the NERC Environmental Omics Facility at the Department of Evolution, Ecology and Behaviour in the University of Liverpool.
-The project will include CASE funding and field-based training opportunities from the South Atlantic Environmental Research Institute, and there are opportunities to learn more about existing invasion science projects led by UKCEH, especially those focused on the UK Overseas Territories.
+The project will include field-based training opportunities from the South Atlantic Environmental Research Institute, and there are opportunities to learn more about existing invasion science projects led by UKCEH, especially those focused on the UK Overseas Territories.

 Research Environment